MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/NewZealand/new-zealand-local-functionality.md

 ---
 # New Zealand Local Functionality
-The following topics describe the local functionality in the New Zealand version of ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->.
+The following topics describe the local functionality in the New Zealand version of [!INCLUDE[d365fin](../../includes/d365fin_md.md)].

 ## In This Section
  [Addresses](../addresses.md)